How to Become a Horse Trainer: Pros Speak Out

 “It should be something that they enjoy, and they shouldn’t do it for money because only 10 percent of the professionals make the majority of the money,” Joe says.
 “The rest of the professionals make a living – a good living at best, and it’s going to be up to them to save for their future.
 When you’re self-employed, you don’t pay Social Security, and you don’t have a 401k.”

-Early on, Audrey recognized the financial difficulties a young trainer faces and put a plan in place to supplement her income until a training-only business becomes feasible.
+Early on, Audrey recognized the financial difficulties a young trainer faces and put a plan in place to supplement her income until a training-only business became feasible.

 “Training horses and teaching riding lessons is my passion,” she says.
 “I am a real estate agent and specialize in horse farms to help support my training business.
 We also offer boarding, which helps pay for hay, feed, farriers and vets, and riding lesions are also a great way to help support myself.
 The plan is that in five years, or at most 10, I plan to be just training horses.”